UACCM Academic Information Practical Nursing

 What if I am not selected for the nursing program the first time I apply?

-Students who are not selected as a candidate to the Practical Nursing program must submit a new application packet each semester they wish to be considered for admission to the program.
-There is not a waiting list and there is no guarantee that students that make alternates will be admitted into the program.
+Students who are not selected as a candidate to the Practical Nursing program must submit a new online application each semester they wish to be considered for admission to the program.
+There is not a waiting list and there is no guarantee that students chosen as alternates will be admitted into the program.

 Are financial aid and/or scholarships available?